Leicester Square Theatre: History

 The theatre launched its New Comedian of the Year competition in 2009.
-This competition has seen many well-known acts come through to become finalists, including Rob Beckett, Rachel Parris, Dane Baptiste, Sofie Hagen, Tim Renkow, Joby Mageean, Bilal Zafar, and Tez Ilyas.
+This competition has seen many well-known acts come through to become finalists, including Rob Beckett, Rachel Parris, Dane Baptiste, Sofie Hagen, Tim Renkow, Joby Mageean, Bilal Zafar and Tez Ilyas.
 It is regarded as one of the best New Comedian competitions and has given rise to the Not So New Comedian Competition and Sketch Off, both at the theatre's sister venue, the Museum of Comedy at St. George's, Bloomsbury.

-The theatre has subsequently been host to many comedians, including Al Murray, Michael McIntyre, Arabella Weir, Dave Chappelle, Ed Gamble, Janey Godley, Jerry Sadowitz, Jim Gaffigan, Tim Vine, Mark Thomas, Michelle Wolf, Micky Flanagan, Rachel Parris, Ricky Gervais, Ruby Wax, Sean Lock, Tom Stade, and Stewart Lee.
-Theatre shows have included Tiddler, Scarecrows Wedding, Private Peaceful, An Evening With Joan Collins, and Musik (the Pet Shop Boys Musical).
-Music has been performed by Blake, Mark Kingswood, Macy Gray, Buddy Greco, Joe Longthorne, Hazel O'Connor, and Boy George.
+The theatre has subsequently been host to many comedians, including Al Murray, Michael McIntyre, Arabella Weir, Dave Chappelle, Ed Gamble, Janey Godley, Jerry Sadowitz, Jim Gaffigan, Tim Vine, Mark Thomas, Michelle Wolf, Micky Flanagan, Rachel Parris, Hal Cruttenden, Ruby Wax, Sean Lock, Tom Stade, and Jim Jefferies.
+Theatre shows have included Tiddler, Scarecrows Wedding, Private Peaceful, An Evening With Joan Collins, and Musik (the Pet Shop Boys musical).
+Music has been performed by Blake, Mark Kingswood, Macy Gray, Buddy Greco, Joe Longthorne, Hazel O'Connor and Boy George.

-Performers who have returned regularly to the venue include Bill Bailey, Frank Skinner, Frankie Boyle, Henning Wehn, Richard Herring, Stacey Kent, and Stewart Lee.
-Richard Herring records his live podcast here, titled, Richard Herring's Leicester Square Theatre Podcast, featuring well-known comedians, actors and musicians.
+Performers who have returned regularly to the venue include Ricky Gervais, Frank Skinner, Frankie Boyle, Henning Wehn, Bill Bailey, Stacey Kent, and Stewart Lee.
+Richard Herring records his live podcast there, titled, Richard Herring's Leicester Square Theatre Podcast, featuring well-known comedians, actors and musicians.
 The theatre has a long-standing relationship with the children's theatre show Stick Man, which has been a regular feature for some years over the festive season.

 The theatre is owned and managed by artistic director Martin Witts.